 The most successful individuals will tell you that their story of success is anything but glamorous.
 In fact, they had to put in many hours, slogging away to achieve their level of mastery and expertise.
 But what drove them to see their efforts through was their absolute love for their vocation.
 It was a combination of their mind and their heart that kept them going and believing in a vision they couldn’t see yet.

 But what do you do when a task isn’t particularly exciting to you?
 Even if the outcome is highly desirable, getting into the details and nitty-gritty of the steps might look like a potential snooze fest to you.
 You want to lose 10 pounds but you hate the idea of going to the gym and giving up your mocha frappuccino .
 You want to work towards getting a promotion but you’re tired of listening to your boss’s rants at the office.

 What does it take to stay on track with taking those small incremental steps until you finally reach that apex?
 Answer: by growing your self-awareness.
 By understanding what drives you emotionally, you can discover creative ways to get inspired and propel yourself towards success.
 When it comes to being motivated, one size doesn’t fit all and you’ll have to figure out what specifically works for you.

 Here are some steps that’ll get you fired up to go the distance when it comes to manifesting your vision:

-Like a flower, which requires our patience, love and nourishment in order for it to bloom, we too require care, attention and discipline so that each one of us can bloom in all our glory and spread the sweet scent of our inner gifts and talents into the garden of life.
+Like a flower, which requires your patience, love and nourishment in order for it to bloom, you too require care, attention and discipline so that you can bloom in all your glory and spread the sweet scent of your inner gifts into the garden of life.